23 Popular Root Veggies, Explained

 Garlic

 Eaten green and fresh, or more commonly found dry and cured, garlic is an irresistible aromatic that adds layers of savoriness to dishes.
 When roasted, garlic becomes deliciously nutty and soft in flavor, and when eaten raw, it is spicy and sharp.
-Garlic comes in a wide range of varieties and it is important to know how to store each kind of garlic in order to prevent it from sprouting or shriveling.
+Garlic comes in a wide range of varieties and it is important to know how to store each kind to keep garlic fresh in order to prevent it from sprouting or shriveling.

 Technically a vegetable, garlic grows underground in a fashion similar to onions, which are also part of the allium family.
 Both garlic and onions are grown underground and, once pulled, can be eaten fresh or left to dry, during which they develop layers of dry skin that they are known for.